 4. Sprint Review

-The Agile Manifesto’s principle, “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly,” encapsulates the rationale behind two important events in Agile Scrum: the Sprint Review and the Sprint Retrospective.
-These events occur at the end of the sprint and align with the continuous improvement mindset of Agile approaches.
+The Agile Manifesto’s principle, “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly,” encapsulates the rationale behind two important events in Scrum: the Sprint Review and the Sprint Retrospective.
+These events occur at the end of the sprint and align with the continuous improvement aspect of the Agile mindset.
 So, rather than aiming for perfection on the first attempt, the goal is to constantly enhance and refine.

-Typically held on the last day of the sprint, the Sprint Review provides a platform for the Development Team to demonstrate the completed work to stakeholders.
-The team showcases the increment of the product, sharing the tangible outcomes of their efforts, which provides an opportunity for stakeholders to share their valuable feedback.
+Typically held on the last day of the sprint, the Sprint Review provides a platform for the Developers to demonstrate the completed work to stakeholders.
+The team showcases the increment, sharing the tangible outcomes of their efforts, providing an opportunity for stakeholders to share their feedback.
 Stakeholders can ask questions, offer their input, and request changes based on their observations and insights.

 During the Sprint Review, the Product Owner actively engages with stakeholders and discusses the Product Backlog.
 The feedback received during the review informs discussions on potential adjustments and refinements to the product backlog.
-This collaborative dialogue between the Product Owner and stakeholders helps shape the future direction of the product, ensuring it aligns with the evolving needs and expectations of the stakeholders.
+This collaborative dialogue between the Product Owner and stakeholders helps shape the future direction of the product, reduces risk and ensures it aligns with the evolving needs and expectations of the stakeholders.

 5. Sprint Retrospective

 The Sprint Retrospective is the final event within a sprint and it plays a vital role in the continuous improvement process of the Scrum Team.
-During this dedicated session, the team reflects on their recent sprint and identifies areas where they can make improvements for future sprints.
-The fundamental belief underlying Scrum is that even the most proficient team can always find ways to enhance their performance, and the Sprint Retrospective offers an invaluable opportunity to do so.
+During this dedicated session, the team reflects on their performance in the sprint and identifies areas where they can make improvements The fundamental belief underlying Scrum is that even the most proficient team can always find ways to enhance their performance, the Sprint Retrospective offers an opportunity to do so.

 All members of the Scrum Team, including the Developers, the Scrum Master, and the Product Owner actively participate in the Sprint Retrospective.
-The event encourages collaboration, reflecting the teamwork and cooperation seen in Scrum and Agile processes.
+The event encourages collaboration, reflecting the teamwork and cooperation evident in Scrum.
 It is a time for the team to collectively identify, discuss, and plan improvements that can enhance their effectiveness.

 During the Sprint Retrospective, team members engage in open and honest discussions, sharing both insights and experiences from the recently concluded sprint.
 They assess what went well and areas where they encountered challenges or could have performed better.
 By promoting a positive atmosphere where constructive feedback and open communication are valued, the team is able to generate actionable items that can be implemented in future sprints.

-Due to its versatility, the Agile Scrum framework can be applied to a range of projects across different industries.
+Due to its versatility, working in an Agile way and using the Scrum framework can be applied to a range of projects across different industries.
 Its flexibility, collaborative nature, and iterative approach make it suitable for projects where adaptability, customer feedback, and incremental delivery are valued.
 Here are some common examples of projects that use Agile Scrum:

 At FDM, we recognise the importance of promoting adaptability, collaboration, and continuous improvement.
-We ensure that all of our consultants receive comprehensive training in the Agile Scrum framework to empower them to excel in a development environment.
-Our commitment to Agile Scrum extends beyond training, as we actively encourage its implementation in our project teams.
+We ensure that all of our consultants receive comprehensive training in the Agile and the Scrum framework, empowering them to excel in a development environment.
+Our commitment to Agile and Scrum extends beyond coaching, as we actively encourage its implementation in our project teams.
 We equip our consultants with the tools to thrive in a variety of working environments and, ultimately, excel in their careers.

 Are you a graduate looking to start your career?
 Find out more about the FDM Graduate Programme and how we can help you launch your career in tech, or contact us for more information.